max-mapper/data-plumber/problems/line_delimited_json/problem.md

 section that prints out the **value** of the **name** field of each JSON object using the **jku** module.
 It should print one name per line.

-Raw data will be piped into your gasket process for this challenge.
+Raw data will be automatically piped into your gasket process.

 Use the command **data-plumber verify package.json** to verify.